OP-75/Cartpuller2/Readme.txt

-Run ngrok reverse proxy after installation: ngrok http --domain=insect-ready-minnow.ngrok-free.app 8080 (make sure to update the url in all 3 apps after running ngrok) (replace the `--domain` link by you own ngrok static site)
+Run ngrok reverse proxy after installation: ngrok http --domain=insect-ready-minnow.ngrok-free.app 8080 (make sure to update the url in `constant.dart` in all 3 apps after running ngrok) (replace the `--domain` link by you own ngrok static site)

 Bug: Ngrok throttles the connections per minute so you might encounter an error while using the app